 When opting for weight loss surgery, there are many possible side effects to consider, including sickness, bruising, swelling and infection.
 However, there are other, less obvious complications that can arise after the surgery.
 Not only can you expect to lose weight, but some people who undergo the procedures often find that they're faced with hair loss, too.

 Even when surgery is not involved, a new diet regime can often be responsible for lacklustre, thinning hair.
 There are several potential reasons for this, from the lack of vital vitamins due to calorie limitation, to the emotional toll of the new regimen, which can lead to stress related hair loss conditions such as Telogen Effluvium.
-However, because weight loss surgery takes food restriction to the extreme, the effect on the hairline can be equally drastic.
+However, because weight loss surgery takes food restriction to the extreme, the effect on the hairline and general hair thinning can be equally drastic.

 Lack of minerals such as iron, zinc, and magnesium can also have an adverse effect on the hairline.
-If you're concerned that your diet is affecting your hair, you can take the supplement Hair Vitalics as part of a clinically proven hair loss treatment programme.
+If you're concerned that your diet is affecting your hair, you can take the supplement Hair Vitalics as part of a clinically-proven hair loss treatment programme.

-The minimal meals that someone who has had a gastric band fitted is able to consume often do not provide enough of the above mentioned vitamins, minerals and proteins.
+The minimal meals that men or women who have had a gastric device fitted are able to consume often do not provide enough of the above mentioned vitamins, minerals and proteins.
 If one of all of these deficiencies is present, hair can become brittle and prone to breakage, leading to thinning, receding, and in extreme cases, even balding around the crown.